playpauseandstop/bootstrapper/README.rst

   needed for Python 2.6)
 * `virtualenv-clone <http://pypi.python.org/pypi/virtualenv-clone>`_
-  (*optional*, needed only when you want to create virtual environments for minor requirements as copy of major virtual environment.)
+  (*optional*, needed only when you want to create virtual environments for minor requirements as copy of major virtual environment)

 Installation
 ============